vaimo/composer-patches/README.md

 ### 3.8.0

-* Feature: Allow patches to be skipped by adding 'skip' flag in it's definition (good as maintenance flags when doing major base-framework upgrades).
+* Feature: allow patches to be skipped by adding 'skip' flag in it's definition (good as maintenance flags when doing major base-framework upgrades).
 * Fix: excluded patches required develop to specify patch owner vendor path instead of just the path that was relative to the patch owner folder.

 ### 3.7.1

-* Maintenance: Code cleanup (some debugging code removed).
+* Maintenance: code cleanup (some debugging code removed).

 ### 3.7.0

-* Feature: Added version branching for sequenced items.
+* Feature: added version branching for sequenced items.
-* Feature: Added simplified version branching format where json object key is constraint and value the source.
+* Feature: added simplified version branching format where json object key is constraint and value the source.

 ### 3.6.0

-* Feature: Allow multiple patch files to be declared under same label (see: Version branching).
+* Feature: allow multiple patch files to be declared under same label (see: Version branching).
-* Feature: Allow certain patches for packages to be excluded (see: Environment variables).
+* Feature: allow certain patches for packages to be excluded (see: Environment variables).
-* Fix: Restored backwards compatibility with PHP versions that do not support new new array markup.
+* Fix: restored backwards compatibility with PHP versions that do not support new new array markup.

 ### 3.5.2

-* Fix: Make sure that path normalizer does not touch root-level patch declarations.
+* Fix: make sure that path normalizer does not touch root-level patch declarations.

 ### 3.5.1

-* Fix\Cosmetic: Make sure that 'resetting patched package' is not shown when package is indirectly targeted.
+* Fix\Cosmetic: make sure that 'resetting patched package' is not shown when package is indirectly targeted.

 ### 3.5.0

-* Feature: Allow bundled patches (that target multiple packages) to be declared, tracked, reverted correctly when changed or removed (see: Bundled patches).
+* Feature: allow bundled patches (that target multiple packages) to be declared, tracked, reverted correctly when changed or removed (see: Bundled patches).

 ### 3.4.0

-* Feature: Allow dev-only patches to be declared (see: Development patches).
+* Feature: allow dev-only patches to be declared (see: Development patches).